Colorado Springs

 Additionally, medical professionals reiterate that there is no such thing as COVID in tap water.
 Rumors about this are growing though, so there’s a serious need for careful education so people can be assured that the rumors are baseless.
 To date, there are also no experiments showing a water test positive for COVID result.

 However, the EPA recommended that proper wastewater management and sanitation practices be observed to prevent the spread of the virus.
-This means that people who work in water-based industries – plumbers, cleaners, deep water restoration professionals – should undergo regular check-up because COVID in tap water is in the realm of possibilities although the chances are slim.
+This means that people who work in water-based industries – plumbers, cleaners, deep water mitigation professionals – should undergo regular check-up because COVID in tap water is in the realm of possibilities although the chances are slim.

 Importance of Sanitation and Clean Water